irthomasthomas/llm-plugin-generator/README.md

 ## --type
  --type model will use a few-shot prompt focused on llm model plugins.
- --type utility uses one focuse on utilities. leaving off --type will use a default prompt that combines all off them.
-I suggest picking one.
+ --type utility focuses on utilities. leaving off --type will use a default prompt that combines all off them.
+I suggest picking one of the focused options which should be faster.

 Examples: